iffat-12/OOP-Lab/README.md

 The program should store this data in the three objects and then display the data for each employee on the screen.

+### Experiment 02
+Write a Circle class that has the following member variables.
+* radius: a double
+* pi: a double initialized with the value 3.14159

+The class should have the following member functions:
+* Default Constructor: A default constructor that sets radius to 0.0
+* Constructor: Accepts the radius of the circle as an argument
+* setRadius: A mutator function for the radius variable
+* getRadius: An accessor function for the radius variable
+* getArea: Returns the area of the circle, which is calculated as: area = pi * radius * radius
+* getDiameter: Returns the diameter of the circle, which is calculated as: diameter = radius * 2
+* getCircumference: Returns the circumference of the circle, which is calculated as:

+circumference = 2 * pi * radius

+Write a program that demonstrates the Circle class by asking the user for the circle’s radius, creating a Circle object, and then reporting the circle’s area, diameter, and circumference.